threefoldtech/info_grid/src/farmers/3node_building/4_wipe_all_disks.md

 2. Boot Linux in *Try Mode*
 3. Wipe All the Disks

-Threefold runs its own OS, which is Zero-OS.
+ThreeFold runs its own OS, which is Zero-OS.
 You thus need to start with completely wiped disks.
 Note that ALL disks must be wiped.
 Otherwise, Zero-OS won't boot.

 An easy method is to simply download a Linux distribution and wipe the disk with the proper command line in the Terminal.